awardeh/oldskoolpong/README.md

 # oldskoolpong
-A frankenstein monster of a pong game (incomplete game from 2017, updated in late 2019) Originally by Shafaat Khan updated by Shafaat Khan and Alaa Wardeh
+A pong game (incomplete game from 2017, updated in late 2019) Originally by Shafaat Khan updated by Shafaat Khan and Alaa Wardeh